qalibr/Con4/README.md

 This is a connect four game web app using React (Vite) and Capacitor for porting to native platforms.

+## Acknowledgement

+The game rendering and logic has been taken from [this project](https://github.com/miro-jelaska/connect-four) made by [Miroslav Jelaska](https://github.com/miro-jelaska), and the MIT license has been included in this project.

 ## TL;DR

 Command line commands for development: